 International SEO is more than keywords

 International SEO isn’t just about keywords and content, although they play a massive role.
-It’s also about the imagery and visuals, the position of elements on a page, the tone of voice, and the colours: online content must resonate with the culture you speak to.
+It’s also about the imagery and visuals, the position of elements on a page, the tone of voice, and the colors: online content must resonate with the culture you speak to.
 Do you think this is not about SEO?
-Think twice: let’s say you bring someone into your page thanks to a fantastic title, amazing content and a strong domain.
+Think twice: let’s say you bring someone into your page thanks to a fantastic title, amazing content, and a strong domain.
 This someone runs away as soon as they land on your page.
 What benefit has your SEO strategy brought to your company or client?

 Imagine a situation like this:

 Your page about “gaseosa” (soda) in Spanish ranks high on Google, so you start seeing people searching for “gaseosa” landing on your website.
 What a glorious moment!
 Soon you discover that they all leave seconds after entering, and your SEO performances are deeply affected by this (including your KPIs).
-You spend hours trying to understand what is wrong with the page since everything is in order from an SEO standpoint, and content is to die for.
+You spend hours trying to understand what is wrong with the page since everything is in order from an SEO standpoint, and the content is to die for.

 What happens to Procter and Gamble Co. explains this better than any word (note: this example is from traditional advertising, but it applies perfectly to the online world and to organic traffic).

 Years ago, Procter and Gamble Co. tried to enter the Japanese market to sell Pampers disposable diapers.
 They worked fully on the Japanese copy to adapt the language and use the right terms but completely discarded the visual.
 They used the image of a stork delivering disposable diapers to a household.
 The commercial was badly received, and sales didn’t increase.
 The reason was easy to spot: the visual was far from what Japanese people expected, and they didn’t know the reference the ad was pointing out.
 Storks delivering babies do not exist in Japan.
 Instead, according to Japanese folklore, peaches, not storks, bring the babies.